ahmedshakil29/deepchain_labs_foodio/client/README.md

     cd client
     ```

-3. Install the dependencies using pnpm:
+3. Install the dependencies using npm:
     ```bash
     npm install
     ```